Illia Kyva: 2019–2023

 Kyva was an unsuccessful candidate in the 2019 Ukrainian presidential election, receiving a few thousand votes under the banner of the Socialist Party of Ukraine.
-He would later make a political U-turn and get elected as a member of the pro-Russian Opposition Platform — For Life list (number 34 on the list) in the 2019 Ukrainian parliamentary election.
+He would later get elected as a member of the pro-Russian Opposition Platform — For Life list (number 34 on the list) in the 2019 Ukrainian parliamentary election.
 Kyva went on to host his own show on the ZIK TV channel, said to be controlled by oligarch and leader of co-chairman of the Opposition Platform Viktor Medvedchuk.

 In December 2021 Kyva on the Russia-1 TV channel justified the 2014 Russian annexation of Crimea and advocated the merger of Ukraine with the Russian Federation.
 He declared that Ukraine should be part of the Union State with Russia.

 On 23 February 2022, on the eve of Russia's invasion, Kyva claimed that Ukraine had been "soaked by Nazism" and needed "liberating" by Russia.
 Kyva expressed support for the invasion, claiming "the Ukrainian people need liberation" and that "Ukrainians, Belarusians, Russians are one people."
 Furthermore he stated that Ukraine was "enslaved and brought to its knees by the West, imbued with Nazism, and has no future."
 He blamed the war on Ukrainian President Volodymyr Zelenskyy and urged him to resign.
 In his 24 February 2022 televised broadcast announcing the Russian invasion of Ukraine Russian president Vladimir Putin claimed the goal of this "special military operation" was the "demilitarization and de-Nazification of Ukraine.